bhoferTU/Abstraction-Levels-for-Model-based-Software-Debugging/README.md

 exhibiting an orders-of-magnitude faster computation time.

-Due to their capability of restricting the solution space in a proven sound way, the examined model-based techniques, rather than being used as standalone approaches, are expected to unfold their full potential in combination with iterative sequential diagnosis techniques, or with %less precise indeterministic, but more performant statistical debugging techniques.
+Due to their capability of restricting the solution space in a proven sound way, the examined model-based techniques, rather than being used as standalone approaches, are expected to unfold their full potential in combination with iterative sequential diagnosis techniques, or with indeterministic, but more performant statistical debugging techniques.